Appearance & Reality > The Lord Jesus Christ > Strong and weak

 28 Therefore, since we receive a kingdom which cannot be shaken, let us show gratitude, by which we may offer to God an acceptable service with reverence and awe;

 We need to ask ourselves: What are we setting our hearts on?
 What are we impressed by?
-Is there still an element in our hearts that is enticed or gripped by what the world has to offer?
+Are we still enticed by what the world has to offer?
 Are we overawed by what we see in the world?
-We must not be envious of what the people of the world have.
-We must learn to perceive the reality of what truly counts and set our hearts on it.
+Are we envious of what the people of the world have?
+Have we perceived what truly counts and set our hearts on it?

 Let us look at Psalm 112.